Dirty Tax Scams You Should Avoid at All Costs

 Tax fraud is big business.
 Tax refund fraud alone affects many people each year and costs the government millions of dollars.
 In 2016, banks stopped 108,539 suspicious refunds and returned them to the IRS.
 These suspicious returns totaled $239 million.

 Each year, the IRS reports a list of the top tax scams the public should be aware of.
 Many of these scams can result in a fraudulent return being filed on your behalf — or worse.
-Let’s take a quick look at 10 dirty tax scams to watch out for this year and what you can do to protect yourself.
+Let’s take a quick look at some of the worst tax scams to watch out for this year, including a suspicious phone call to watch out for (No. 9), and what you can do to protect yourself.

 “Identity theft occurs when someone uses your personal information, such as your name, Social Security number, or other identifying information, without your permission, to commit fraud or other crimes,” according to the IRS.
 “In many cases, an identity thief uses a legitimate taxpayer’s identity to fraudulently file a tax return and claim a refund.”